wp-plugins/ft-calendar/readme.txt

 == Changelog ==

-= 1.1.2 =
-* Typo in Event Calendar List argument, named "LINK" but defaulted to "URL".
-Set both as acceptable arguments.

-= 1.1.1 =
-* Fixed bug related to recurring monthly and yearly events not displaying properly

-= 1.1.0 =
-* Initial Premium Release

 = 1.0.2 =
 * Typo in Event Calendar List argument, named "LINK" but defaulted to "URL".
 Set both as acceptable arguments.